How to Start an LLC in Virginia? | 10 Steps Needed

 Thick collection of folders and documents

-Step 1: Choosing a Name for the Virginia LLC
+2. Choose a Name for Your Virginia LLC (Mandatory)

-• Your business name must be distinguishable from other entities registered in the state.
+• It must be distinguishable from other entities already registered in Virginia.

 An office worker looking through clipped files

-A registered agent is an individual or company responsible for receiving legal documents on behalf of your entity.
+Your registered agent is the person or company that receives legal documents — lawsuits, state notices, official correspondence — on behalf of your LLC.

-The requirements for a reliable registered agent service include the following:
+The requirements for a registered agent in Virginia include the following:

 • Provide a physical address in Virginia to receive service of process